maveric-coder/Kubernetes/kubernetes_ingress/README.md

 In the case of NGINX, the Ingress controller is deployed in a pod along with the load balancer.

-## Installing the Ingress Controller In AWS
+## Installing the Ingress Controller In EKS

 #### 1. Clone Kubernetes Nginx Ingress Manifests into server where you have kubectl